 Donny Seyfer the executive officer of NASTF (National Automotive Service Task Force) and Partner in Seyfer Automotive in Wheatridge, CO.
 Listen to Donny’s previous episodes HERE.

-Jeremy O’Neal President and lead sales trainer for Advisorfix, began his career as a Service Adviser and moved into Service Management at the dealership level for VW, Audi, and Porsche.
-He consistently placed in the top 3% of Service Advisers across the nation.
+Jeremy O’Neal President and lead sales trainer for Advisorfix, began his career as a Service Advisor and moved into Service Management at the dealership level for VW, Audi, and Porsche.
+He consistently placed in the top 3% of Service Advisors across the nation.

 The Internet was starting to take off, and Danny took great interest in the powerful marketing benefits it could provide.
 As a successful shop owner himself, Danny used Auto Web Solutions to consult with other repair shops on their business practices and web presence.